metalcarratt/ministry/ls/Numbers/msg12.md

 > Why has the Lord not come yet?
 It seems that He is coming very slowly.
 > Actually it is not the One in the wagon who is slow, the oxen are slow.
 > This indicates the transportation we offer Him is slow.

+we cannot offer ourselves to God on our own.
+First we need to offer Christ as the sin offering for redemption. then we need to offer the burnt offering so that we can live God in Christ, with Christ and for Christ. the result is the peace offering, our enjoyment with God and God with us.